Everything Happens for a Reason / Todo pasa por algo

 While being of service to other recovering addicts, codependents, trauma sufferers, etc is the most direct and obvious way of reversing the roles and finding purpose, it overlooks that being a provider and living a life of service is also living your purpose in any vocation.
 Someone who lays tiles for a living can either have a child's mentality of "When do I get paid?" or a service mentality of "How much value can I provide with my skills today?
 How can I do excellent work today?"
 Which one of these mentalities is going to have a better day?
 Which one is likely to earn more and have better relationships?
 Which one is more likely to drink themself to sleep tonight?

-It's important to recognize that part of what makes it difficult to grow out of this delayed immaturity is that it's not a natural.
-We get trapped in it precisely because it's not a natural place to be, so therefore we don't grow out of it naturally either.
-We need to do some work to figure things out.
 Thankfully we are not the first, and regrettably we are not the last, to go through "recovery."
 There are many tools and traditions available to guide us.
 But ultimately we will not succeed until we understand that other people are not responsible for our recovery.
-Not even God is responsible for us.
+Not even God is responsible for our recovery.
 God gave us free will.
 We can pray for knowledge of His will for us and and the power to carry it out.
-But whether you believe in God or not, it's still our individual responsibility to choose.
-Once you recognize that, it no longer becomes a burden.
-It becomes an opportunity, or even a relief.
-It is a choice that you are blessed to have, to get up and swim against the stream or to give in to the forces that drag you down into decay.
+But whether you believe in God or not, it's still our individual responsibility to choose our thoughts, words, actions, and attitude.

 What is the difference between and addiction, a compulsion, and a habit?

-A compulsion is a hypnotic, subconscious, powerful false belief that we have no choice but do whatever XYZ action that our brain is leading us towards.
-But it is a false belief.
+A compulsion is a hypnotic, subconscious, powerful, and false belief that we have no choice but do whatever XYZ action that our brain is leading us towards.
+But it is indeed a false belief.
 We don't actually have to do the thing we think we have to do.
 We are driven by compulsions because we know the outcome, and knowing the outcome gives us comfort.
 We know how we will feel if we smoke another cigarette or pluck all our eyebrows out.
 We know what will happen if we indulge in our anger and blow up at someone or put them down.

 But we don't know what will happen if we pause and remain silent, or if we go to sleep without a drink.
 What will happen?
 Will we fall asleep?
 Will tomorrow come?
 Will a monster come into our room?
 What will happen if instead of sending a rude or "passive/aggressive" text message, we just walk away?
 More importantly, what will happen to our craving to do this?
 What will happen if the craving never goes away?
 Or what will happen if the craving does go away?
-(Which one are we really more afraid of?).
+(Which one are we really more afraid of?)
 We are in fact like the slave, who chooses to remain with his master even after his chains are broken.

-Meditation is a powerful tool in overcoming the hypnosis of compulsion.
+Meditation is the third and most powerful tool in overcoming the hypnosis of compulsion.
 To train yourself to let thoughts come and go without interrupting the simple purpose of sitting still and focusing on the breath or mantra is to understand that we are both more and less than just our thoughts, feelings, and cravings.
 They come and go, flowing into and out of us, out into the world and in from the world, our pasts, our dreamscapes.
 But they are distinct from the present moment.
 Through training and practice we can become capable of feeling comfortable in the discomfort of the void, until we gradually fill that void with our own immutable truths.
 We won't need to seek to rely on our compulsions for our nourishment because we have built our own set of hunting tools and we have planted our own gardens.

 Your feelings don't matter to anyone.
 So why should they matter so much do you?
+Let them go.
+Embrace the void.

 I recently heard Andrew Bustamante, influencer, former CIA operator, founder of Everyday Spy, talk about the futility of self-discipline, and essentially overriding it with consistent habits.